StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/create-function.md

 > **NOTE**
 >
 > To create a global UDF, you must have the SYSTEM-level CREATE GLOBAL FUNCTION privilege.
-To create a database-level UDF, you must have the DATABASE-level CREATE FUNCTION privilege.
+To create a database-wide UDF, you must have the DATABASE-level CREATE FUNCTION privilege.

 ## Syntax